What Our Patients Say

 “Willamette Valley Medical Center has such a good program.
 I can’t think of a single way they could improve it,” Jackson said.
 “If you’re in pain, get it done tomorrow!
 Waiting just makes it worse.

-For more information about the Joint Replacement Institute, call Natalie Reed, program manager, at 503-435-6571.
+For more information about the Joint Replacement Institute, call our program manager at 503-435-6571.

 I Drove from West Salem to McMinnville for My Joint Replacement

 A while ago I received a newsletter from Willamette Valley Medical Center about the Joint Replacement Institute and really liked the testimonials, so I held onto it.
 Then I started having terrible pain – it felt like a knife going through my hip.
 So I pulled out the newsletter and called the Institute.

 I also met with the orthopedists here in Salem, but I was especially impressed with the Joint Replacement Institute, so I decided to go there.